Chapter 48:

 Both Mania and Jessica beamed happily at his words.

 The adventurer nodded and bowed deeply to David.
 “Dark Lord, thank you for your kind words.”
 Her eyes became a deep purple colour.
-“I’m happy that we were able to live up to your expectations.”
+“I’m happy that we could be of service.”

-Well, not like it was my idea to begin with, David thought.
+Well, not like it was my idea to begin with.

-After David’s previous scolding of Mania’s actions, Mania had approached David with an idea on how to increase their strength; the Awoken.
+Shortly after David’s previous scolding, Mania approached him with an idea on how to increase their strength: the Awoken.

-“I broke them down and made them realise how inferior their old selves were,” Mania explained to him.
+“I broke them down and made them realise how inferior their old selves were,” Mania explained.
 “Their old personalities are gone, but their memories will survive the process, a constant reminder of their weaker selves.
 They use their old memories as motivation to drive them to be better, to be what you need them to be.”

-Roland, Jessica’s former lover, had died during the process but, much to David’s surprise, Jessica had been rather indifferent towards it.
+Roland, Jessica’s former lover, had died but, much to David’s surprise, Jessica was rather indifferent towards the news.

 “It’s a shame, but that’s just how it is,” she’d said.
 “Only the strong may serve the Dark Lord, after all.”

-After seeing her response, David had decided to test Mania’s claims out and sent Jessica, Cain and Lucy in disguise into Prince Julius’s war camp.
-Then, when David struck at the surviving adventurers, the three of them had helped him finish them off.
+David decided to test Mania’s claims and sent Jessica’s party, in disguise, to Prince Julius’s war camp.
+Then, when David attacked the survivors at the tombs, the three Awoken helped him finish them off without hesitation.

 “Why is that, Master?”
 Jorōgumo asked.

 David nodded.
-“As it stands now, we don’t have anywhere near the numbers or tactical advantage for an overwhelming victory.
+“As it stands, we don’t have anywhere near the numbers or tactical advantage for an overwhelming victory.
 Do we have any more leads on that?”

-“I have no other leads right now, your majesty,” Mímir answered.
+“I have no other leads right now, your majesty.”

 “What about the Sons of Tartarus?”
 Rebecca asked.
 “As I understand it, one of their leaders has defected to our side, hasn’t he?”

 Our side?
-David thought, smiling a little.
+David smiled a little.
 I’m glad you think that way, Rebecca.

-“A spymaster whose network Mimir has systematically destroyed isn’t worth much,” David said.
+“A spymaster whose network Mímir has systematically destroyed isn’t worth much.”

-“It pains me to admit, Master, that I and my brood are not strong enough to bring you victory,” Jorōgumo said.
+“It pains me to admit, Master, that I and my brood are not strong enough to bring you victory.”

-“I shall investigate every lead I can in the empire at once, your majesty,” Mímir answered.
+“I shall investigate every lead I can in the empire at once, your majesty.”

-“And we’ll continue to spread rumours of the Great Disaster in Stonefall,” Mania added.
+“And we’ll continue to spread rumours of the Great Disaster in Stonefall,” Mania added after Mímir.

 “Not just that.
 I want to know about every single powerful monster, myth and legend that the Holy Empire has ever had,” David ordered.
 “I want to know what kinds of monsters there are, where they’re said to have been, when the last sighting of one was, and I want to know when and where I can speak with them.
 Jorōgumo, do you have any small spiders ready yet that could be used for information gathering at all?”